 Parents can bring their newborn as soon as they feel ready - our youngest Puddle Duck was just over a week old!
 We advise to allow the umbilical cord to have healed over to avoid infection, but you don't need to wait until your baby has had their jabs.

 We find that babies - as they have spent 9 months in their own watery world - have a natural affinity in our carefully selected, warm pools.
-You can also sign up to classes at any point in the term, subject to availability, so don't worry about having to wait until the next term starts.

 Does my baby need to have injections before I take him/her swimming?